Breast cancer is the most common cancer affecting women. It is the second most common type of cancer, after lung cancer, causing death in women.

 Click here to learn the best ways you can care for your breasts.
 If you have any concerns about any of these signs, speak to your doctors.
 A mammogram or palpitation can detect any unusual breast appearance for further investigations.
 Remember, the earlier the better.

-Ways To Prevent Prevent Breast Cancer
+Ways To Prevent Prevent Cancer of the Breast

 - Maintain a healthy weight